wp-plugins/chcounter-widget/readme.txt

 * Visitors per day
 * Link to the chCounter statistics page

 The parameters to display are controlled via the admin panel.
-Since Version 2.0 I implemented a drag & drop sorting and activation of parameters through the scriptaculous JavaScript libraries (<http://script.aculo.us/>).
+There's also an option to make chCounter invisible while active and counting.

 == Installation ==